emerauth/emerauth/docs/2-configuration.md

 ## App

 An app is anything that can request Emerauth to authorize an user towards a resource.
-They are defined simply for identification, and should be mirrored when requested from withing the applications/services themselves.
+They are defined simply for identification, and should be mirrored when requested from within the applications/services themselves.

 > [!NOTE]
 > With requesting from within, we mean that the frontend service, when requesting Emerauth to authorize a resource, should state who they are.